-- When digitizing the samples, the voltage at each sample time is converted to a number.
-This is done by comparing the voltage with many levels. - The resulting number is the number corresponding to the level that is closest to the voltage. - The number of levels is determined by the resolution, according to the following relation: LevelCount = 2Resolution. - The higher the resolution, the more levels are available, and the more accurately the input signal can be reconstructed. - In figure 3.5, the same signal is digitized, using two different amounts of levels: 16 (4-bit) and 64 (6-bit).
+When digitizing the samples, the voltage at each sample time is converted to a number.
+This is done by comparing the voltage with a number of levels.
+The resulting number is the number corresponding to the level that is closest to the voltage.
+The number of levels is determined by the resolution, according to the following relation: Level Count = 2Resolution.

+The higher the resolution, the more levels are available and the more accurate the input signal can be reconstructed.
+In figure 3.5, the same signal is digitized, using two different amounts of levels: 16 (4-bit) and 64 (6-bit)